Forging quantum data: classically defeating an IQP-based quantum test: Discussion

 \paragraph{The \$25 challenge}

-At \href{http://quantumchallenges.wordpress.com}{quantumchallenges.wordpress.com}, the authors of \cite{shepherd_temporally_2009} posed a challenge.
-They posted a specific instance of the matrix $P$, and offered \$25 to anyone who could send them samples passing the verifier's check.
+When the protocol was first proposed in \cite{shepherd_temporally_2009}, it was accompanied by an internet challenge.
+The authors posted a specific instance of the matrix $P$, and offered \$25 to anyone who could send them samples passing the verifier's check.
 The secret vector $\boldsymbol{s}$ corresponding to their challenge matrix $P$ is (encoded as a base-64 string):

-The code used to extract the secret vector, as well as a set of samples that should pass the check for their challenge matrix, can be found at \href{https://github.com/GregDMeyer/IQPwn}{github.com/GregDMeyer/IQPwn}.
-If you'd like to convert the above key into a binary string, you can use the \texttt{b64tobin} script in the \texttt{examples/} directory of that repository.